mic2018/Sortwords/README.md

 2. Have option to sort with assenting or descending all words from F1 (sort a, sort d) EXAMPLE OF COMMANDS
 --------
 sortwords.exe C:\F1.txt
 enter your options:
 sort -a
 The file F2 has been created.
 -------
 F1 content:
 There are places i will remember
 All my life though some have changed
 Some forever not for better
 Some have gone and some remain
 All these places have their moments
 With lovers and friends i still can recall
 Some are dead and some are living
-In my life I have loved them all&quot;
+In my life I have loved them all;

 THE RESULT:
 F2 content:
-“all, and, are, better, can, changed, dead, for, forever, friends, gone, have, i, in, life, living, loved, lovers, moments, my, not, places, recall, remain, remember, some, still, their, them, there, these, though, will, with”
+“all, and, are, better, can, changed, dead, for, forever, friends, gone, have, i, in, life, living, loved,
+lovers, moments, my, not, places, recall, remain, remember, some, still, their, them, there, these,
+though, will, with”
 The most frequent word in the text is some, count: 6
 *********